United Fishermen and Allied Workers' Union: 1967

 1967 is the most pivotal strike year in UFAWU history in the Prince Rupert area before the 1980s.
 The strike fundamentally changed the UFAWU and the Prince Rupert Fishermen's Co-op's relationship for the next half a century.
 The strike is known as a trawling strike, however all fishing trades played a very large part In the strike effort including halibut longliners.
 Trawling at the time was becoming a very lucrative business because the boats were getting much larger, with much better equipment leading to larger catches to those who could afford the upgrades.
 The UFAWU recognized that on the west coast there were no trawl share agreements unlike on the east where most agreements were 65% boat owners, 35% crew.
 At the time in Prince Rupert, many boat owners would hire crew members and give them an improper share but not enough for anyone to start protesting.
 This began to infuriate senior crew members and they looked to the UFAWU for share agreements.

 The majority of trawlers in Prince Rupert that the UFAWU wished to cover were in the Deep Sea Fishermen's union and worked at the Prince Rupert Fishermen's Co-op facility.
 Prior to 1967 the co-op and the UFAWU had a very rocky relationship.
 They had many arguments every fishing season and Homer Stevens believed they fundamentally couldn't work together because they believed in two different economic systems, capitalism and socialism.
 When UFAWU mostly amalgamated in 1943, the co-op used them to cover all of their members, however in 1947 after many years fighting, their fishermen were transferred to the Deep Sea Fishermen's Union.
 From 1953 onward the co-op officially decided to not respect UFAWU strikes as they had before, they would continue to fish and operate across all picket lines.
 This was a difficult situation however because although their fishermen were not covered by the UFAWU, many of their shoreworkers were, further complicating things.
-The relationship between the co-op and the UFAWU prior to 1967 leads you to believe that a large inplosion was inevitable.
+The relationship between the co-op and the UFAWU prior to 1967 leads you to believe that a large implosion was inevitable.